lokeshkhabiya/concierge-ai/README.md

 5. **Complete** - Task finished successfully
 ## Architectural Guarantees & Execution Model

-Here’s what makes Pokus more than just a demo—these are the key things I’ve built in to make the agent system reliable and production-ready.
+Here’s what makes Concierge-AI more than just a demo—these are the key things I’ve built in to make the agent system reliable and production-ready.
 I’m writing them out so anyone evaluating the project knows what to expect.

 ### 1. API Layer vs Execution Layer